 When are trains the most crowded?

-Trains departing from Dallas to Seattle tend to have the most passangers on Thursday.
-With higher demand ticket prices also tend to be higher on Thursday.
+Trains departing from Dallas to Seattle tend to have the most passengers on Sunday.
+With higher demand ticket prices also tend to be higher on Sunday.
 If you are trying to snag a cheap train tickets or just want an emptier train you'll have better luck by booking travel departing on Saturday as the least number of people tend to travel then.

 When are the first and last trains of the day?

 Most days, there is only one train which leaves Dallas at 11:00am and arrives in Seattle around 82 hours later.